Turning Point (charity): Rightsteps and livelife

-In 2010, Turning Point established Rightsteps, a business-to-business mental wellbeing and health solutions provider that supports employers and employees in large organisations, SMEs and not-for-profit organisations.
+In 2010, Turning Point established Rightsteps, a business-to-business mental well-being and health solutions provider that supports employers and employees in large organisations, small and medium enterprises, and not-for-profit organisations.

 In 2019, in order to reach more people and respond to a growing number of people looking for support, Turning Point established livelife, a private pay, direct-to-consumer, online therapy service.
 The objective of livelife is to support those who do not qualify for mental health help because their issues are not considered severe enough, and to support those who don't want to wait for an NHS appointment, but want the same assurances of quality.
-All livelife and Rightsteps profits go back to Turning Point, to support the most vulnerable people in society.
+All livelife and Rightsteps profits go back to Turning Point, aiming to support the most vulnerable people in society.